pyxem/kikuchipy/doc/load_save_data.rst

 to be read since reading the first scan in the file is the default behaviour.

 So far, only :ref:`saving patterns <save-patterns>` to kikuchipy's own h5ebsd format is supported.
-It is possible to write a new scan with a new scan number to an existing, but closed, h5ebsd file in the kikuchipy format, e.g. one containing only ``Scan 1``, by passing:
+It is possible to write a new scan with a scan name ``Scan x``, where ``x`` is a number, to an existing, but closed, h5ebsd file in the kikuchipy format, e.g. one containing only ``Scan 1``, by passing:

 .. code-block::